Quantum scar: Scar theory

 Most of the research on quantum scars has been restricted to non-relativistic quantum systems described by the Schrödinger equation, where the dependence of the particle energy on momentum is quadratic.
 However, scarring can occur in a relativistic quantum systems described by the Dirac equation, where the energy-momentum relation is linear instead.
 Heuristically, these relativistic scars are a consequence of the fact that both spinor components satisfy the Helmholtz equation, in analogue to the time-independent Schrödinger equation.
 Therefore, relativistic scars have the same origin as the conventional scarring introduced by E. J. Heller.
 Nevertheless, there is a difference in terms of the recurrence with respect to energy variation.
 Furthermore, it was shown that the scarred states can lead to strong conductance fluctuations in the corresponding open quantum dots via the mechanism of resonant transmission.

+The first experimental confirmations of scars were obtained in microwave billiards in the early 1990s.
+Further experimental evidence for scarring has later been delivered by observations in, e.g., quantum wells, optical cavities and the hydrogen atom.
+In the early 2000s, the first observations were achieved in an elliptical billiard.
+Many classical trajectories converge in this system and lead to pronounced scarring at the foci, commonly called as quantum mirages.
+In addition, recent numerical results indicated the existence of quantum scars in ultracold atomic gases.
+Aside from these analog scars in classical wave experiments, the verification of this phenomenon had remained elusive in true quantum systems — until the recent achievement of using scanning tunneling microscopy to directly visualize (relativistic) quantum scars in a stadium-shaped, graphene-based quantum dot.

 In addition to scarring described above, there are several similar phenomena, either connected by theory or appearance.
 First of all, when scars are visually identified, some of the states may remind of classical bouncing-ball motion, excluded from quantum scars into its own category.
 For example, a stadium billiard supports these highly nonergodic eigenstates, which reflect trapped bouncing motion between the straight walls.
-It has been shown that the bouncing states persist at the limit $\hbar \rightarrow 0$, but at the same time this result suggests a diminishing percentage of all the states in the agreement with the quantum ergodicity theorems of Schnirelman, Colin de Verdiere, and Zelditch.
+It has been shown that the bouncing states persist at the limit $\hbar \rightarrow 0$, but at the same time this result suggests a diminishing percentage of all the states in the agreement with the quantum ergodicity theorems of Alexander Schnirelman, Yves Colin de Verdière, and Steven Zelditch.
 Secondly, scarring should not be confused with statistical fluctuations.
 Similar structures of an enhanced probability density occur even as random superpositions of plane waves, in the sense of the Berry conjecture.
 Furthermore, there is a genre of scars, not caused by actual periodic orbits, but their remnants, known as ghosts.
 They refer to periodic orbits that are found in a nearby system in the sense of some tunable, external system parameter.
 Scarring of this kind has been associated to almost-periodic orbits.
 Another subclass of ghosts stems from complex periodic orbits which exist in the vicinity of bifurcation points.